 The Pomona Police Department will be set up on the Main Aisle of the Pomona Swap Meet on Sunday, October 14th, to sell Pomona Police Pink Patches, pins, t-shirts, paracord bracelets, collector coins, and more!
-The money raised from the sale of these Pink Patch Project items will go directly to City of Hope for research, treatment, and the education necessary to find a cure for breast cancer.
+The money raised from the sale of these Pink Patch Project items will go directly to the Robert and Beverly Lewis Family Cancer Care Center for research, treatment, and the education necessary to find a cure for breast cancer.

 THE 1956 PONTIAC CHIEFTAIN PD OLDIE